semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

       discovered-by: Ikwa L'equale
 ```

-The metadata will also be shown in Semgrep’s output if you’re running it with `--json`.
+The metadata are also displayed in Semgrep’s output if you’re running it with `--json`.
+Rules with `category: security` have additional metadata requirements.
+See [Including fields required by security category](/contributing/contributing-to-semgrep-rules-repository/#including-fields-required-by-security-category) for more information.

+## `category`

+Provide a category for users of the rule.
+For example: `best-practice`, `correctness`, `maintainability`.
+For more information, see [Semgrep registry rule requirements](/contributing/contributing-to-semgrep-rules-repository/#semgrep-registry-rule-requirements).

 ## `paths`